tracetheheat/tracetheheat.github.io/_posts/2019-13-10-Mobility-as-a-Service-how-far-are-we-pt2.md

 ***note:*** *table above shows only those transport modes and services, which targets group are mainly residents of Cracow; services focusing on renting bikes (*[*bikerentkrk*](http://bikerentkrk.eu/en/home-2/)*) or offering private shuttles to airport and main touristic attractions nearby(*[*krakowshuttle*](https://krakowshuttle.com/)*,* [*krakowairporttransfer*](http://www.krakowairporttransfer.pl/)*,* [*bekrakow*](http://www.bekrakow.com/)*) are exlcuded while they are services provided for tourists and are not subject to day-to-day travelling*

 Looking on that, Cracow already offers a broad spectrum of transportation modes and service which we could find in any modern city.
 Next to traditional public transport, which includes mainly trams and busses, but also trains to suburb locations and classic taxi services, we could find here also peer-to-peer ridesharing services like Uber, Bolt and Free Now (through Free Now app is possible to use Hive e-scooters).
-Traditional service in Cracow is it’s bike-sharing system Wavelo, which will be terminated at the beginning of 2020.
-City council has already decided, that finding a new provider of bike-sharing service is going to be prioritet since the service is very popular (see [here](https://lovekrakow.pl/aktualnosci/krakow-dla-mieszkancow-miasto-moze-przejac-rowery-i-stacje-wavelo_33240.html)).
+Traditional service in Cracow is bike-sharing system Wavelo, which will be terminated at the beginning of 2020.
+City council has already decided, that finding a new provider of bike-sharing service is going to be priority since the service is very popular (see [here](https://lovekrakow.pl/aktualnosci/krakow-dla-mieszkancow-miasto-moze-przejac-rowery-i-stacje-wavelo_33240.html)).
 The last group of new transport services, besides classical car rental, are in recent years newly emerged car-sharing and e-scooter/e-mopeds services.
-Currently, there are 3 car-sharing options, where 2 (Traficar, Panek) offers traditional and electric cars for day-to-day travelling within the city and one (Citybee), which offers bigger vans for cargo or groups up to 9 people.
+Currently, there are 3 car-sharing options, where 2 (Traficar, Panek) offer traditional and electric cars for day-to-day travelling within the city and one (Citybee), which offers bigger vans for cargo or groups up to 9 people.
 E-scooters/e-mopeds sharing services could be unfortunately used only in the limited area of the city centre and it’s wider surrounding, offering a flexible alternative to cars and public transport in the centre.

 {% include image.html url="/images/crossroad.png" caption="https://unsplash.com/@denro13" align="center" %}

 ## 2. Available Technology

 As we could see in the previous part, there are more than **26 different transportation modes and services**.
 This makes Cracow a perfect candidate for the MaaS application.
 What is nowadays the biggest flaw, is the fact, that for each transportation service and mode, there is a different application.
-This not only horribly looks on the screen, but it also makes it difficult for the users in analyzing what could be the best option in the given time.
+This not only horribly looks on the screen, but it also makes it difficult for the users to analyze what could be the best option in the given time.

 Just consider, we want to use car-sharing.
 There are now 2 major services - Traficar and Panek (Citybee is more specialized).
 They both offer the same service, but unfortunately, they both have their app.
 So when we want to see the location of the closest available car nearby, we must open both of the applications, compare the options and afterwards book the car using their app.
 On the top of that, you also need to register at the service, which is not the hardest thing to do, but it does take some time to do it (scan of driving license, registration payment, confirmation etc.).
 Even though it’s just once.
 The same goes also for the e-scooter, where are even more services.
 And just imagine, what to do, if you don’t know, whether to use car-sharing, e-scooter or bike.